invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 to break components out to only subscribe to specific parts of primitive state (such as `strings`, `booleans` etc).

 As our `App` component contains our routes, any change in the `isUserAuthenticated` value will cause the entire app to re-render - which in this case is fine as we're conditionally changing navigation stacks.
-Lets implement that:
+Lets implement that logic:

 ```jsx
 // src/App.js